sagnik/satya/README.md

 You need to specify entities and relations as dicts and they must have the `name` parameter.
 The other attrributes for the entities are optional.
 The `level` param defines a hierarchy for entity names.
 Eg:  `LOC` has level 1 and `STATE` has level 2.
 Therefore, in the sentence `Tom lives in Michigan, USA`, you can first label `Michigan, USA` (or `Michigan`)  as `LOC` and then `Michigan` as `STATE` but not in the reverse order.
 The default label for any entity is 1.
 The colors, if not provided, are automatically selectedfrom a pallete.

 The annotation process starts by opening a `tk` window.
 By clicking the `open` button you can select a file with tokenized content (see [the caveats section](#caveats)).
 The content is loaded in the window.
 You can select a span of the text and label it.
-The labeling can be done in two ways: if you start typing some label names, a type-ahead/autocomplete window opens up and the label can be selected from there.
+The labeling can be done in two ways: if you start typing some label names, a type-ahead/autocomplete window opens up and the entity label can be selected from there.
 If you have shortcuts defined, you can press `<ctrl>-<shortcut key>` to select the label.
-The label will be added to the selected content in the BIO format.
-For more details, see the [docs](docs/README.md).
+The label will be added to the selected content.
+For more details about annotating entities and relations see the [docs](docs/README.md).

 Every change in the text area is saved in a file called `filename.json`.
 Once you close the annotator window, you can open that file itself in the later annotation sessions.
 You can click on the `export` button to export the content in the BIO format.